 QLD personal injury lawyers regularly negotiate with the top Queensland CTP insurers.

-Most Queensland motorcycle accident lawyers settle legal matters by mediation, so it is improbable that you would need to attend court.
+Most Queensland motorcycle accident lawyers settle legal matters by mediation, so it’s not likely you would need to go to court.

 In the rare circumstance that this happens, we would only take a motorcycle accident claim to court if you instructed us to do so.

-• They will likely make a low-ball settlement offer because they know you lack legal experience.
+Typically, insurers will make a low-ball settlement offer because they know you lack legal experience.

 Motor vehicle accident lawyers regularly negotiate settlements with QLD third-party insurance companies, and they know their techniques for minimising liability.